vaggelis-sudo/5G-UE-SecurityTesting/README.md

 For the RRC test:
 1. Run open5gs as follows: `sudo ./open5gs/build/tests/app/5gc -n /home/usr/Desktop/5G/Test_nas/test1.json`
 2. Then run srsRAN: `sudo ./srsRAN/build/srsenb/src/srsenb configFiles/enb.conf`
-3. Finally, at the eNB side, `test /home/usr/Desktop/5G/Test_rrc/testcases1.json`
+3. Finally, at the eNB side, `test /home/usr/Desktop/5G/Test_rrc/testcases1.json` (On the terminal, after a complete gNB initialization)

 If these steps run properly, then the system is ready for the automation process using `handler.py`.
 Please note that in order to run the RRC test, it is necessary to run a NAS test as well.
-In this case, the NAS test1.json is executed concurrently with the RRC test.
+In this case, the NAS test1.json is executed concurrently with the RRC test, but NAS test1.json can be a dummy testcase.

 For the automation process, connect the Android device to the PC using a USB connection and ensure that the phone is recognized as a connected device.
 This tutorial can be helpful: https://www.youtube.com/watch?v=GERlhgCcoBc

-The program assumes Opne5gs, srsRAN, NAS test case folder, and RRC test case folder are in the same directory.
+The program assumes Open5gs, srsRAN, NAS test case folder, and RRC test case folder are in the same directory.
 In case of a different directory kindly change the path.
 For example:

 1. For testcase directory: test_directory = `./path/to/testcase/directory` e.g., `test_directory = "./Test_nas"`
 2. For srsRAN:  srsran_command = "sudo", "-S", **"./srsRAN/build/srsenb/src/srsenb"**, **"configFiles/enb.conf"** [change the bold part]
 3. For open5gs: open5gs_command = "sudo", "-S", **"./open5gs/build/tests/app/5gc"**, "-n", **"./Test_nas/" + file_name + ".json"** [change the bold part]

+In this repository we provide sample testcases for NAS and RRC.
+The parameters and names are selected according to our definitions in the modified messages in the files: nas-path.c (Open5GS) and rrc_nr_ue.cc (srsRAN).

 ### Options